Johan-torfs/instrument_edge_api/README.md

 This endpoint updates an existing Review in the database by Id.
 The given parameters are:
 - rating
 - comment
-The updated created Review is returned.
+The updated Review is returned.
 ![alt text](https://github.com/JohanTorfs/instrument_edge_api/raw/main/images/ReviewPUT.png "Postman Review PUT")

 ### Review DELETE